Why Are My Monstera Leaves Curling? (11 Causes & Solutions)

 3. Temperature Stress

 The Monstera plant is native to tropical regions and prefers warm, humid conditions.
+They thrive in temperatures between 60-80 degrees Fahrenheit.

-When the Monstera is exposed to cold temperatures, the monstera leaves will curl to protect the plant from the cold air.
+When the Monstera is exposed to cold temperatures, the leaves will curl to protect the plant from the cold air.

-The monstera leaf curl is a defense mechanism that prevents the plant from losing moisture and exposure to drafts.
+Leaf curling is a defense mechanism that prevents the plant from losing moisture and exposure to drafts.

 Curling also helps reduce the surface area exposed to direct sunlight, further protecting the plant from heat stress.